AnyaLang/SBB_ML/README.md

 ```
 While in the previous steps, we looked only at the average loss, for this step, we wanted to see the changes over the epochs in more detail.

-**Results for 8 epochs with the adjusted learning rate, starting with 3e-04**
+*Results for 8 epochs with the adjusted learning rate, starting with 3e-04:*

 | Epoch | Training Loss | Validation Loss | Accuracy | Precision | Recall | F1 Score |
 |-------|---------------|-----------------|----------|-----------|--------|----------|